 De Beers launches The Diamond Insight Report 2014, giving an expert perspective on the global diamond industry.

-Global Sightholder Sales moved from London to Botswana.
+Global Sightholder Sales moves from London to Botswana.

 De Beers becomes a member of the Anglo American plc group.